-In the event that a forward command post is deemed necessary, Shell may activate command posts at existing facilities, or activate the Mobile Response Center available through ACS (Tactic L-4).
+In the event that a forward command post is deemed necessary, Shell may activate command posts at existing facilities, or mobilize Shell's Mobile Response Center which is staged in Wainwright.
 Command posts at existing facilities are located in Barrow and Wainwright at Shell hangers at the respective airports.
-The Mobile Response Center may be deployed to other forward locations as dictated by the UC.
+Shell's Mobile Response Center may be deployed to other forward locations as dictated by the UC.
 The amount of equipment to outfit the command post will be determined by the size of the response, but in general the following list of materials and equipment should be considered in addition to equipment identified in ACS Tactic L-4.